 Angry Crab keeps prices low by eliminating the middleman and ordering directly from the source.

 “We have long-standing relationships with these companies and fishermen that give our franchise owners a leg up,” Ed Cole, commissary and inventory manager for Angry Crab Shack, said.
 “Independent owners would need to start from square one.”

 Placing orders as a brand also gives Angry Crab stronger purchasing power, passing on lower prices and higher quality product to franchise owners.
 Additionally, working with the same providers and fishermen promotes consistency across locations for hungry guests.

 Angry Crab has no trouble attracting guests—they initially opened additional locations when wait times at the original exceeded an hour.
 Guests just can’t get enough of the tasty shellfish, and the competitive prices keep them coming back.

 As the brand continues to grow, so does their purchasing power.
 Guests can expect these savings to stick around.

 “Our system basically means franchise owners don’t have to worry,” Ed said.
 “We’ve created the system with no middleman and can attract guests with our prices.”

 Angry Crab vendors deliver nationwide.
 If this seafood concept is thriving in the landlocked state of Arizona, it’s built to last nationwide.
 Established processes and a cost-effective supply chain are ramping up momentum for the brand and for new franchise owners.

-If you’re interested in a seafood restaurant franchise, learn more about Angry Crab Shack franchising opportunities and contact us at (248) 647-1989 or email Jim@angrycrabshack.com.
+If you’re interested in a seafood restaurant franchise, contact us today to learn more about Angry Crab Shack franchising opportunities.